ScottLiu2003/MoveGCL/README.md

   --B 128 \
   --lr 1.2e-4
 ```
--<code>teacher_model</code>: Path to the pre-trained model f_old
+- `teacher_model`: Path to the pre-trained model f_old.
--<code>Increm_root</code>: Path to the pseudo-trajectories generated in 2.1.
+- `Increm_root`: Path to the pseudo-trajectories generated in 2.1.
--<code>city_Incerm</code>: Name of the city used in the continual learning phase.
+- `city_Incerm`: Name of the city used in the continual learning phase.
--<code>experts_froze</code>: The list of frequently selected experts obtained in the Retrieve Frequently Selected Experts step.
+- `experts_froze`: The list of frequently selected experts obtained in the Retrieve Frequently Selected Experts step.